sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_root_account.md

     - SRE
 title: AWS From Scratch with Terraform - Setting up your Root Account for IaC (using Terraform Cloud)
 ---
-You should no longer keep long-lived access keys in your CI/CD pipelines when deploying to AWS.
-That is an older and less secure way of handling things.
+Starting a new AWS account from scratch can be overwhelming but following this article will get you setup with an AWS Root (Payer) account that can be managed through through Terraform Cloud with OIDC.
+As a best practice you should no longer keep long-lived access keys in your CI/CD pipelines when deploying to AWS.
 These days you should use OIDC (OpenID Connect) to securely deploy to AWS when using Terraform Cloud or Github Actions.

-Starting a new AWS account from scratch can be overwhelming but following this article will get you setup with an AWS Root (Payer) account that can be managed through through Terraform Cloud with OIDC.

-# What we will do
-- Setup a root AWS account that is managed througuh terraform
-- Setup OIDC authentication with Terraform Cloud so it can talk to AWS
-- Setup Github Actions authentication with Terraform Cloud so we can run plan and apply through the CI/CD pipeline.

 # How does OIDC work
 OIDC enables us to request a short-lived access token directly from AWS.
 We